Home » Home Safety » Fire Alarm Keeps Going Off? Here’s What To Do

 2. Flip the mains or replace the battery

 Investigate the entire property for signs of a fire.
 If the smoke alarm that’s going off for no reason is hard-wired, try flipping the switch on the mains breaker box.
-Turn it back on after several seconds.
+Turn it back on after several seconds and observe.

 If a battery-powered smoke alarm keeps going off every 10 minutes or so, it’s more than likely caused by a dying battery, so replace the battery immediately.